Striving For The Highest Quality

 As Hawai‘i’s health care leader, The Queen’s Health System and its hospitals, including The Queen’s Medical Center, strive for the highest quality as we carry out our mission.
 We are honored by these awards, recognitions and affiliations:

-The Queen’s Medical Center was recognized as one of the best hospitals in the United States by Newsweek.
-One thousand hospitals were selected based on recommendations from medical professionals, patient survey results and medical performance indicators.
-The list ranked Queen’s as #87 hospital in the country.
-No other Hawai‘i hospital is on the list.
+The Queen’s Medical Center was recognized as one of the best hospitals in the United States in 2022 by Newsweek.
+Hospitals were ranked based on recommendations from medical professionals, patient experience survey results, and medical performance indicators.
+Queen’s was the highest-rated Hawai‘i hospital on Newsweek’s list.

 The Queen’s Medical Center is the first and only hospital in Hawai‘i to achieve Magnet Recognition from the American Nurses Credentialing Center (ANCC).
 Magnet recognizes excellence in nursing and is their highest institutional honor for hospital excellence.

 The Queen’s Medical Center has a collaboration with the Johns Hopkins Armstrong Institute to advance patient safety and quality through shared innovations, education and learning.

 The Comprehensive Epilepsy Center at The Queen’s Medical Center Neuroscience Institute is the only program in Hawai‘i accredited by the NAEC as a level 4 epilepsy center.
 Level 4 epilepsy centers have the professional expertise and facilities to provide the highest level medical and surgical evaluation and treatment for patients with complex epilepsy.

 The Queen’s Medical Center is the first hospital in Hawai‘i to be awarded The Joint Commission – Gold Seal of Approval for Advanced Certification for Comprehensive Stroke Centers.
 This certification marks the highest level of stroke care by The Joint Commission and sets apart those hospitals that have specific abilities to treat the most complex stroke cases.